When can a struct’s memberwise initializer be used?

 and a preferences

-property, we can use its memberwise initialize to create instances simply by passing values for those two properties:
+property, then we can use its memberwise initialize to create instances simply by passing values for those two properties:

 struct User {